 Dharawal Elder Rod Mason and his granddaughter Kodie Mason shared their knowledge about the different uses of local plants, including the baan baan (peach blossom tea tree) whose sticks can be used to make spear prongs and leaves burned for insect repellent, and wattangaree (old man banksia tree) whose dried flowers can transport fire between campsites.

 Curator Lily Withycombe worked with Gooreng Gooreng Traditional Owner Goongaree Goondill Bunda (Everett Johnson) to develop the Gooragan section of the interactive.

 Everett, who lives on his traditional country near to Bundaberg in Queensland and works as a ranger, has an intimate knowledge of Gooragan, his ancestral sandy loam country near to the modern-day coastal town of Seventeen Seventy.

 Everett is committed to learning about his Country from his Elders and preserving its biodiversity, but also acknowledges that much cultural information has been lost in the 250 years since the landing.

 He has studied the Endeavour journal entries closely and considers the landing in 1770 to be a missed opportunity for cross-cultural learnings.

 Waalumbaal Birri Country

-In particular, she worked with Guugu Yimidhirr Elder Alberta Hornsby, Willie Gordon a Nugal Warra Elder, and Harold Ludwidck, a Bulgun Warra man.
+In particular, she worked with Guugu Yimidhirr Elder Alberta Hornsby, Willie Gordon a Nugal-warra Elder, and Harold Ludwick, a Bulgun Warra man.
 They all shared knowledge about their unique clan country and its plant life.